Paper Bags

 Paper tone changes the effect too.
 Natural brown kraft gives a warmer, earthier result with less contrast, while bleached kraft creates a sharper impression and can make fine edges easier to read.
 Neither is universally better.
 The right choice depends on whether the brand wants rustic, gallery-like, clean, or luxury-minimal.
 The best spec is the one that matches the product category, the store environment, and the way the bag will actually be used.

 Handle and bottom construction are easy to overlook because they are not the visual hero, but they affect customer satisfaction every day.
 A twisted paper handle feels casual and economical.
 Rope handles feel more substantial and are easier on the hand for heavier purchases.
-Ribbon handles are elegant but less forgiving under load.
-Die-cut handles reduce material but can look more like a takeaway bag unless the whole spec is tuned carefully.
+Ribbon handles look elegant but are less forgiving under load.
+Die-cut handles reduce material but can read more like a takeaway bag unless the whole spec is tuned carefully.

 Bottom build matters for stability.
 A flat folded bottom is economical and common.
 Reinforced bottoms help with bottles, boxed sets, and anything with edge weight.
 Glue quality and seam alignment are worth checking on samples because a bag can look good and still fail where the customer cannot see it.

-• Carry weight: define the heaviest item the bag must hold, then add a safety margin.
+• Carry weight: start with the heaviest item the bag must hold, then build in a margin.

-• Panel size: reserve enough flat area for a clean emboss and readable logo.
+• Panel size: leave enough flat space for a clean emboss and a readable logo.

-• Handle style: rope, ribbon, twisted paper, and die-cut handles all change cost and feel.
+• Handle style: rope, ribbon, twisted paper, and die-cut handles change cost and feel in different ways.

 • Bottom build: folded, glued, or reinforced bottoms affect both strength and stability.